abikesa/coenbrothers/README.md

 Eschewing the effort required to obtain the rugs-to-riches biography, a number of American heroes have remained perfectly satisfied with their [rags](https://muse.jhu.edu/pub/3/edited_volume/chapter/1483155)

+Public Accolade vs. Search for Meaning: The portrayal of nihilists as inept antagonists in stories reflects a deeper critique of societal values and the search for meaning in a seemingly indifferent universe.
+This motif challenges the audience to reconsider what constitutes a worthy adversary or a meaningful struggle, suggesting that the `true battle may be against existential nihilism itself`.

                          1. Root
                                \
               2. Pentatonic -> 4.
 Chromatic -> 5.
 Temperament -> 6.
 Expression